cysouw/diathesis/text/c07_reflexive.md

 c. ^* Ich bin getanzt.
 :::

-The same diathesis is also attested with non-movement verbs, like *träumen* 'to dream' [@next a], but then an additional reflexive pronoun is necessary [@next b,c].
-The meaning of this construction is that by performing the verb (i.e. by dreaming) the locational description is achieved (i.e. being in New York).
+The same diathesis is also attested with non-movement verbs, like *träumen* 'to dream' [@next a], but then an additional reflexive pronoun is obligatory [@next b], next to the obligatory locational phrase [@next c].
+The meaning of this construction is that by performing the verb (i.e. by dreaming) a movement is performed as described in the locational phrase (i.e. going to New York).

 ::: ex
 a.
 Ich träume.
 c.
 Ich träume mich nach New York. \
-   (= Ich träume, und im Traum bin ich in New York.)
+   (= Ich träume, und im Traum gehe ich nach New York.)
 d. ^* Ich träume mich.
 :::